wix-incubator/teamcity-client/README.md

 ```

 ## Getting Started
-Create an instance of Teamcity client (using the default scalaj http client)
+Create an instance of Teamcity client (using the default scalaj http client).

 Scala:
 ```scala